 This book covered all those major moments of his football life.
-From his childhood, how he got his work ethic from the family background, where he's love for Manchester United is from, to the "infamous" tragedy in 1998 World Cup, last 3 minutes vs Bayern Munich in 1999 UEFA Champions League final, 2002 revenge to Argentina, to the final match as a football player.
-In a very personal story telling way, as if he's sitting there talking to you.
-I've watched some of his talks before, gentle, humble, honest.
+From his childhood, how he got his work ethic from the family background, where his love for Manchester United is from, to the “infamous” tragedy in 1998 World Cup, last 3 minutes vs Bayern Munich in 1999 UEFA Champions League final, 2002 revenge to Argentina, to the final match as a football player.
+In a very personal story telling way, as if he’s sitting there talking to you.
+I’ve watched some of his talks before, gentle, humble, honest.
 You would enjoy this book if you are a fan of David Beckham for sure.

 I still remember the 1998 World Cup England vs Argentina match, vividly.
 I was just about getting 15, the good age to be able to fully enjoy the football match, just started to understand the tactics of teams and skills of individuals.
 That year was special to me, and what made it more special was that match.

 As Beckham wrote himself, after he was provoked by Argentina player Simeone and got sent off the pitch, and then was blamed for the lose of the game, “I was the most hated man in England”.
 There’re people, super skilled, super smart, but they just like the dirty plays and mental tricks, Simeone is one of them, to me at least.
 And Beckham as the inexperienced player that year, paid the price, he suffered a lot.
 What made it worse was that his families were also involved in that national hatred.
 There was an envelop with bullets in it sent to his house.
 His dad was yelled by a stranger in the street.
 During that dark era was his teammates and his club, Manchester United and its supporters embraced him.
 You would thank the past self that you’ve had done something with your full heart and earned those respects and people around, that one day when you really need a hug, they would come to you.